 In my push to complete the 100 Peak Challenge, I wanted to attempt summiting Villager.
 This is a beast of a hike.
-As Susie Kara puts it, “think of Coyote Mountain times 3.”
+As Susie Kara puts it, “Think of it like Coyote Mountain times 3!”
 The approximate round trip distance is 14 miles with an elevation gain of over 4,800 feet.
 The summit sits at 5,756’, so you are going to feel this hike!

 Unfortunately, none of my usual hiking partners were free, but my lovely wife said I could attempt this hike solo.
 Little did she know when I was planning to hit the trailhead… Since the furnace is awakening out in Anza Borrego, I needed to try to get some of the hike done under the cover of darkness.

 I forgot how beautiful the night sky is in the desert.
 Borrego Springs is a dark sky city, so the stars and the Milky Way shone brightly.
 I had to fight the urge to skip the hike and simply enjoy the heavens.